 We go into great detail about TryInteract vs Riddle in this blog post.

-If you’d like a video comparison, check this walkthrough by our co-founder Mike, pointing out the different strengths of these two online quiz makers.
+Check out this walkthrough by our co-founder Mike, pointing out the different strengths of Riddle and Try Interact.

 Both quiz creators are excellent – you just need to pick the one that suits your particular requirements.

-First, some background before checking out Riddle and TryInteract in detail.
+First, some background about quiz marketing we dive into discussing Riddle and TryInteract in detail.

-Online quiz makers focus on two marketing objectives – engagement vs lead generation.
-And each quiz maker has their their own approach about what works best.
+Marketers turn to online quiz creators to accomplish two marketing objectives – engagement vs lead generation.
+And each quiz maker has their own approach about what works best.

 On the engagement side, quiz maker developers have to balance creating innovative quizzes, lists, and polls (to engage their customers’ audiences) with getting more traffic through social sharing on Facebook, Twitter, and other networks.

 Lead generation is a natural fit with quizzes – and lets you add an optional sign-up form between the questions and the user’s results.